DataBiosphere/toil/docs/running/cloud/amazon.rst

 A node type can be specified as preemptable by adding a `spot bid`_ to its entry in the list of node types provided with the ``--nodeTypes`` flag.
 If spot instance prices rise above your bid, the preemptable node whill be shut down.

-While individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean ``preemptable`` resource requirement, the ``--defaultPreemptable`` flag will allow jobs without a ``preemptable`` requirement to run on preemptable machines.
+Individual jobs can each explicitly specify whether or not they should be run on preemptable nodes via the boolean ``preemptable`` resource requirement.

 .. admonition:: Specify Preemptability Carefully